 The fair value determined at the award grant date takes into account the probability of any relevant market-based performance conditions and non-vesting conditions being satisfied and is subsequently expensed on a straight-line basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest.
-This estimate takes into account the expected outcome for relevant non-market performance conditions and non-vesting conditions.
+This estimate takes into account the expected outcome for relevant non-market performance conditions and service conditions but assumes satisfaction of all market-based performance conditions and non-vesting conditions.
 At each Balance Sheet date, the Group revises its estimate of the number of equity instruments expected to vest.
 The impact of the revision of the original estimates, if any, is recognised in the Income Statement such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to equity reserves.